jasonbradberry/jamespalmerbullock/README.md

 ## Deployment

-The repo is set up to deploy automatically when the gh-pages branch is pushed to.
+The repo is set up to deploy automatically when the `main` branch is pushed to.